chloeandisabel/dynomizer/README.md

 # Dynomizer

 Dynomizer automatically modifies [HireFire](https://hirefire.io/) Heroku Dyno scaling rules on schedule.
-It reads schedules from a database using `crontab`- or `at`-like scheduling specifications.
-HireFire rules modify manager numbers like minimimum and maximum by specifying absolute numbers (12, +3, -5), percentages (+25%, -20%), or multiples or divisors (*2, *0.5x, /2, /3).
+It reads scaling rules from a database and runs them based on their `crontab`- or `at`-like scheduling specifications.
+These rules modify HireFire manager numbers like minimimum and maximum by specifying absolute numbers (12, +3, -5), percentages (+25%, -20%), or multiples or divisors (*2, *0.5x, /2, /3).

 Dynomizer is a [Phoenix](http://www.phoenixframework.org/) application.
 The web interface is used to edit the records in the database.